Enterprise Privacy & Compliance Framework — BlueNexus

 Introduction

-This Enterprise Privacy and Compliance Framework supplements the Global Privacy Policy of BlueNexus Tech Pty Ltd (“we”, “us”, “our”) and provides detailed regulatory compliance information for enterprise customers, developers, partners, and auditors.
+This Enterprise Privacy and Compliance Framework supplements BlueNexus Tech Pty Ltd's Global Privacy Policy.
+It provides detailed regulatory compliance information for enterprise customers, developers, partners, and auditors to support due diligence, security reviews, and regulatory assessments.

-References in this Framework to “we”, “us”, “our”, or “BlueNexus” refer to BlueNexus as a legal entity and its personnel (including employees, contractors, and administrators).
-They do not refer to automated processing performed by the BlueNexus platform or systems where such processing occurs without human access to decrypted data.
+These terms refer to BlueNexus as a legal entity and its personnel (employees, contractors, administrators).
+They do not refer to automated platform processing where human access to decrypted data does not occur.

 1. Data Sovereignty Principles